neos/doctools/TheDefinitiveGuide/PartII/Routing.rst

 	  name: 'Post index'
 	  uriPattern:    '(post)'
 	  defaults:
-		@package:    'TYPO3.Blog'
+		'@package':    'TYPO3.Blog'
-		@controller: 'Post'
+		'@controller': 'Post'
-		@action:     'index'
+		'@action':     'index'
-		@format:     'html'
+		'@format':     'html'

 This configuration adds a new route to the list of routes (``--`` creates a new list item).
 The route becomes active if a requests matches the pattern defined by the ``uriPattern``.
 In this example empty URIs (i.e. http://dev.tutorial.local/) and the URI http://dev.tutorial.local/post would match because the round brackets make the ``posts`` string optional.

 If the URI matches, the route's default values for package, controller action and format are set and the request dispatcher will choose the right controller accordingly.

 Try calling http://dev.tutorial.local/ and http://dev.tutorial.local/post now –
 you should in both cases see the list of posts produced by the ``PostController``'s ``indexAction``.

 Composite Routes
 ================

 As you can imagine, you rarely define only one route per package and storing all routes in one file can easily become confusing.
 To keep the global *Routes.yaml* clean you may define sub routes which include - if their own URI pattern matches - further routes provided by your package.